 RealityCapture has the ability to create "normal" and "displacement" maps to simulate geometry detail.
 Since Nira can already render massive amount of triangles, you should not create or upload these textures for display in Nira.

 To achieve highest quality textures, it's best to calculate new textures on your model and not reproject texture from a previously calculated model.
-Textures created using texture reprojection will result in texture artifacts.
+Textures created using texture reprojection can result in texture artifacts.

 Was this article helpful?